SMART’s Equity Q&A

 Q: What do you mean by equity?

 A: When we use the word equity, we mean the prioritization of resources to most effectively support the needs of students in the program.
 The children we serve are from many different backgrounds, some of which are associated with advantages and disadvantages in the education system.
-Our Equity Initiative addresses the fact that deep social, economic and racial inequities in our country and state make it harder for some children to succeed compared to others; therefore, children need different inputs to reach the same outcome.
+Our equity work addresses the fact that deep social, economic and racial inequities in our country and state make it harder for some children to succeed compared to others; therefore, children need different inputs to reach the same outcome.

 Some examples of what this looks like in practice include: